AnaCenteno-DA/student-ml-intro/README.md

 ## 📌 Objective

-The goal of this project was to [predict/classify X — e.g., classify customer churn / predict house prices] using historical data.
+The goal of this project was to do a project and compare three ML models across two datasets to evaluate performance and select the best performing algorithm.

 ---

 ## ⚙️ Tools & Technologies

 - Python (Pandas, scikit-learn, NumPy, Matplotlib)
-- Jupyter Notebook
+- Colab Notebook

 ---